-Bareroot Herbaceous Peonies
+Bareroot Peonies

 We send strong roots of flowering size with a minimum of 3-5 buds.
-Orders all year round, peonies are sent bareroot in fall (October, November, December) and early in spring (late February and March).
+Orders all year round, peonies are sent bareroot in fall (end of October, November, December).
+Peonies ordered from January to March will be sent in early spring (March).

 Click on the photo or plant name to view detailed information.